 Beware if you have shared anything against the US government.
-Your visa application can potentially be denied based on your social media activity if it is found to be against visa rules.
+Your visa application can potentially be denied based on your social media activity if it is found to be against the visa rules.

 This article will discuss: